datacarpentry/OpenRefine-ecology-lesson/02-scripts.md

 # Learning Objectives

-* Show how OpenRefine generates JSON code
-* Save JSON code from an analysis
+* Demonstrate ability to export JSON code from OpenRefine.
-* Use saved JSON code to repeat an analysis
+* Apply saved JSON code to an analysis.

 ----------------------------------------------------